-Bullying entails three key elements: an intent to harm, a power imbalance and repeated acts or threats of aggressive behavior over time.
-Students who bully often have no sense of regret or remorse - even when targets express hurt or tell the bully to stop.
+Bullying entails three key elements: it is targeted, a power imbalance is present and there are repeated acts or threats of aggressive behavior over time.
+Students who bully often have no sense of regret or remorse even when targets express hurt or tell the bully to stop.
 Bullying may be physical, verbal, relational or carried out via technology.
 Bullying in any form will not be tolerated!